CoinOpLLC/mule/docs/TheBookOfBooks.md

 - are immutable once recorded
 `Fiber`s are used for `Confirmation` flows.

-How light are `Fiber`s?
-So light we can create a pair for every outstanding (unconfirmed) execution.
+How lightweight are `Fiber`s?
+So light we can create a pair for every outstanding (unconfirmed) `Execution`.

 This means that "failed" transactions will result in "resource leaks" - except that the `Fiber` is so lightweight that it's just another heap allocated object, which must remain materialized (or persisted) to memorialize the failed transaction.

 #### Cash and payment
+So called "ready funds" such as bank account balances are a kind of `capital.Instrument`.

 - we know **our** cash `instrument` details (e.g. `USD` bank accounts).
    - must track quantity (`balance`) per such `instrument` of ours